debajyotiroyc/PyGameCode/README.md

 <p>Game_Code3 introduces boundaries for the character in the game.</p>
 <p>Game_Code4 introduces an enemy character in the game and makes it appear at random positions on th game surface.</p>
 <p>Game_Code5 provides motion to the enemy sprite and brings it closer to the main character everytime it collides with the boundary walls.</p>
+<p>Game_Code6 incorporates bullets into the game but with certain restrictions.</p>
+<p>Game_Code7 incorporates multiple bullets into the game with the proper requirements in terms of position.</p>